Android 15 in comparison to Android 14

 Previously available on:

-• Motorola phones
+Motorola phones

-• Samsung with Dex
+Samsung with Dex

-• Third-party apps
+Third-party apps

 Now it’s native.
 About time.

-USB Transfer Fingerprint Authentication
+Fingerprint Authentication USB Transfer

 Whenever you try to:

-• Transfer data
+Transfer data

-• Use USB tethering
+Use USB tethering

-• Debug using ADB
+Debug using ADB

-Android now asks for your fingerprint.
+Android is now asking for your fingerprint.

 More security never hurts.

-You’ll need a flagship with excellent haptics.
+You’ll need a flagship that has good haptics.

 android 14 vs android 15